chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/99 - Regions and certificates/0-regions.md

 ## Certificates {#certificates}

-The Blackbird miner has been extensively tested to meet local regulations and industry standards.
+The Blackbird gateway has been extensively tested to meet local regulations and industry standards.
 The device has the following certifications:

 1. [CE](RAK7289CV2H_RAK7289V2H_CE_Certification.pdf) (Europe): Conformité Européene, indicating compliance with European Union directives and standards.
 2. [FCC](RAK7289CV2H_RAK7289V2H_FCC_Certification.pdf) (USA): The Federal Communications Commission confirms that the device complies with the requirements for operation in the USA.
 3. [RCM](RAK7289CV2H_RAK7289V2H_RCM_Certification.pdf) (Australia): Regulatory Compliance Mark indicating compliance with Australian and New Zealand regulations.

-The Blakbird miner would be shipped pre-configured to work in the region you selected during the purchase.
+The Blakbird gateway would be shipped pre-configured to work in the region you selected during the purchase.
 If you willing to change the region, please contact our support team.